SansGuidon/bookmarks/README.md

 * [Logo Lab](https://logolab.app/home) - Test your logo | Put your logo to the test and find out where it succeeds and where improvements could be made.
 * [Chart.xkcd](https://timqian.com/chart.xkcd) - is a chart library plots “sketchy”, “cartoony” or “hand-drawn” xkcd styled charts.
 * [jwilber/roughViz](https://github.com/jwilber/roughViz) - Reusable JavaScript library for creating sketchy/hand-drawn styled charts in the browser.
+* [Excalidraw](https://excalidraw.com/) - is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn look & feel to them. **Bonus** : [Extensions & libraries](https://libraries.excalidraw.com/)

 # Books / Reading :books:
 * [fake o'reilly books on Google](https://www.google.co.il/search?tbm=isch&q=fake+o%27reilly+books&&cad=h) - [IMG] fake o'reilly books.